Lambert-Nguyen/cosmo-management/docs/security/SECURITY_IMPLEMENTATION_STATUS.md

 ## Overview

-This document provides a comprehensive status update on the JWT authentication and security system implementation for the Aristay backend application.
+This document provides a comprehensive status update on the JWT authentication and security system implementation for the Cosmo backend application.

 ## ✅ Completed Features